 First we provide some context for the analysis and results of \citet{finkelstein2012oregon}.
 In early 2008, the state of Oregon opened a waiting list for new enrollments in its Medicaid program for low-income adults.
 Oregon officials then drew names by lottery from the 90,000 people who signed up, and those who won the lottery could sign up for Medicaid along with any of their household members.
 This setup created a randomization into treatment and control groups at the household level.
 The \citet{finkelstein2012oregon} study measures outcomes one year after the treatment group received Medicaid.
-About 25\% of the treatment group did indeed have Medicaid coverage by the end of the trial (a somewhat low compliance rate).
-The main analysis both investigates treatment assignment as treatment itself (``intent to treat'' or ITT analysis) and uses treatment assignment as an instrumental variable for take-up of insurance coverage (``local average treatment effect'' or LATE analysis).
+About 25\% of the treatment group did indeed have Medicaid coverage by the end of the trial.
+The main analysis investigates treatment assignment as treatment itself (``intent to treat'' or ITT analysis) and uses treatment assignment as an instrumental variable for take-up of insurance coverage (``local average treatment effect'' or LATE analysis).

-The outcomes of interest are grouped into health care use indicators, compliance with recommended preventative care, financial strain related to medical expenditures, and health outcomes themselves (both physical and mental).
-We here focus on the final group: health outcomes, which appear in Panel B from Table 9 of \citet{finkelstein2012oregon}.
+We focus on the health outcomes of winning the Medicaid lottery, which appear in Panel B from Table 9 of \citet{finkelstein2012oregon}.
 Each of these $J$ outcomes is denoted by $y_{ihj}$ for individual $i$ in household $h$ for outcome type $j$.
 The data sample to which we have access consists of survey responders ($N = 23{,}741$); some responders are from the same household.
-All regressions include a set of covariates $X_{ih}$ including household size fixed effects, survey wave fixed effects, and the interaction between the two.
-They also include a set of optional demographic and economic covariates $V_{ih}$.
-To infer the Intention-to-treat (ITT) effects of winning the Medicaid lottery, the authors estimate the following model via OLS:
+The variable $\texttt{LOTTERY}_h$ equals one if household $h$ won the Medicaid lottery, and zero otherwise.
+All regressions use a set of covariates $X_{ih}$ comprised of household size fixed effects, survey wave fixed effects, and the interaction between the two.
+All regressions also use a set of demographic and economic covariates $V_{ih}$.
+To infer the ITT effects of winning the Medicaid lottery, the authors estimate the following model via OLS:

-To infer the Local Average Treatment Effects (LATE) of taking up Medicaid on compliers, the authors employ a Two Stage Least Squares strategy.
-The first stage is: